– The World Series –

 Since Jesus gave his life so we could be a part of his church, we are to find a place in his church where we can live out his calling on our lives.

-- What I want the group to experience: Excitement in getting to be a part of the church globally and locally.
+- EXPERIENCE: Excitement in getting to be a part of the church globally and locally.

-- How I want the group to respond: By becoming connected to a local church that bears the marks of the church recorded in Acts 2:41-47.
+- DO: Become connected to a local church that bears the marks of the church recorded in Acts 2:41–47.

 Talk about the best experience you’ve had on a sports team, class project, or job where you had to work together to accomplish something special.
 What did you enjoy most about it?